spiffe/java-spiffe/java-spiffe-provider/README.md

 See [HttpsServer example](src/main/java/spiffe/provider/examples/HttpsServer.java).

-Alternatively, a different Workload API address can be used by passing it to the X509Source creation method, and the Supplier of accepted SPIFFE IDs list can be provided as part of the `SslContextOptions`:
+Alternatively, a different Workload API address can be used by passing it to the X509Source creation method, and a `Supplier` of a list of accepted SPIFFE IDs can be provided as part of the `SslContextOptions`:

 ```
     X509SourceOptions sourceOptions = X509SourceOptions
             .builder()
-            .spiffeSocketPath(spiffeSocket)
+            .spiffeSocketPath("unix:/tmp/agent.sock")
             .build();

     X509Source x509Source = X509Source.newSource(sourceOptions);

+    Supplier<List<SpiffeId>> spiffeIdListSupplier = () -> Collections.singletonList(SpiffeId.parse("spiffe://example.org/test"));

     SslContextOptions sslContextOptions = SslContextOptions
             .builder()
-            .acceptedSpiffeIdsSupplier(acceptedSpiffeIdsListSupplier)
+            .acceptedSpiffeIdsSupplier(spiffeIdListSupplier )
             .x509Source(x509Source)
             .build();